Stuycs-K/final-project-9-xuz-zhouk/README.md

 COMBO fruits together for bonus points!
 ### ZEN:
 SLICE as many fruits as you can before the time limit is over!
 SLICE power-ups for special effects!
 NO Bombs!
+### CHEATS:
+In ZEN mode, press '1' to spawn a FRENZY powerup and press '2' to spawn a BONUS powerup.